DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

 .. code-block:: yaml

     S0: 0.005
+    seed: 42

-then a :obj:`~pyDeltaRCM.deltaRCM_driver.pyDeltaRCM` model instance initialized with this file specified as ``input_file`` will have a slope of 0.005.
+then a :obj:`~pyDeltaRCM.model.DeltaModel` model instance initialized with this file specified as ``input_file`` will have a slope of 0.005, and will use a random seed of 42.
 Multiple parameters can be specified line by line.

 Default values are substituted for any parameter not explicitly given in the ``input_file`` ``.yml`` file.
-Default values of the YAML configuration are listed in the :doc:`../reference/deltaRCM_driver/yaml_defaults`.
+Default values of the YAML configuration are listed in the :doc:`../reference/model/yaml_defaults`.

 ===================
 Starting model runs
 ===================

-There are three ways to interact with the pyDeltaRCM model.
+There are two API levels at which you can interact with the pyDeltaRCM model.
-Two methods are part of the "high-level" model API, and these approaches each consist of a single line of code.
-The third method is to create a model instance via the "low-level" model API and manually handle timestepping and model finalization.
+There is a "high-level" model API, which takes as argument a YAML configuration file, and will compose a list as jobs as indicated in the YAML file; the setup can be configured to automatically execute the job list, as well.
+The "low-level" API consists of creating a model instance from a YAML configuration file and manually handling the timestepping, or optionally, augmenting operations of the model to implement new features.

 High-level model API